 against gali team.
 But I shout and shout like we are the winner.

-effect cause next time when we are picking player, the opposite
+effect cause next time when we are picking a player, the opposite

 captain picked my former team player who was the last picker.

-will made your day and make you smile.Its like my daily dos of happiness and gives me power to push harder and staying strong.
+will make your day and make you smile.It’s like my daily dose of happiness and gives me the power to push harder and staying strong.

-Normal human being with normal problems but extraordinary will to face
+Normal human being with normal problems but the extraordinary will to face

 it.
-A photo and 2 or 3 line gives a strong message then any motivational books.
+A photo and 2 or 3 line give a strong message than any motivational books.

-Sometimes its sad stories, confession and sometime its struggle
+Sometimes it’s sad stories, confession, and sometimes its struggle

 stories and overcome and joy of little things, how they are proud of